Homepage > Journal > What is interface consistency? Interface design and aesthetics

 • Are the components separated from one another (individually and as groups) appropriately labeled to facilitate their identification?

-• To what extent the adopted solutions are easier/more difficult than the standard ones?
+• To what extent are the adopted solutions easier/more difficult than the standard ones?

 When analyzing and verifying interface consistency, you should also consider the following: